nimakam/nimakam-notes/stable-coin/scenarios.md

 - Create the price feed contract instance using an external account, then call it directly
 - Create the loan contract instance using an external account, then call it directly
 - Create the savings account contract instance using an external account, then call it directly
+- Create the liquidator account contract instance using an external account, then call it directly

 #### Contract controller